jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Inverting intervals

+"Ascending intervals" describe the distance from the *first to the second* note, and are often described as going "up", such as "up a (perfect) fourth".

-Intervals always describe the distance from the *lower to the higher* pitch.
+"Descending intervals" describe the distance from the *second to the first* note, and are often described as going "down", such as "down a (perfect) fifth".

+Discussion of intervals usually refers to the ascending interval, unless explicitly stated otherwise.

 Somewhat counterintuitively,
-because we hear two notes an octave apart as the same note, the interval from the lower to the higher note is *different* than the interval from the higher to the lower note.
+because we hear two notes an octave apart as the same note, the interval from the first to the second note is *different* than the interval from the second to the first note.
 The descending interval is an "inversion" of the ascending interval.

 For example,